hoho0001/mad9022-w19/docs/assignments/not-exercises.md

 Topics: array methods: filter, map, reduce, sort

-4. Make a fetch call to a webpage which could return different status codes - 200, 302, 403, 500, ...
-Respond appropriately to the status code by telling the user what is happening after the result comes back.

-Topics: fetch, response objects, catch, errors
+4. Take exercise 3 and add a form at the top to sort and filter the data dynamically. provide the eventlisteners. provide the function to do the sorting and filtering.
+Students have to write the code to get the values from the form elements and then pass the appropriate info to the function that filters the data.

+Topics: Array filter, sort, map, <select> elements and `<input>` elements, input event, change event.

 5. Prevent multiple submissions.
 Disable the button after the user clicks.
 Re-enable the button after the response comes back.
 Display the message when it comes back.
 Remove the message from the screen when the user clicks the submit button.
 Display a loading message of some type.

 Topics: mouse events, fetch, dom manipulation

+6. Make a fetch call to a webpage which could return different status codes - 200, 302, 403, 500, ...
+Respond appropriately to the status code by telling the user what is happening after the result comes back.

+Topics: fetch, response objects, catch, errors